How to build a serverless app with Gatsby, Netlify and FaunaDB - Part 1

 - First, create an account with

-free tier, Netlify is also very flexible. - Now we need to install a few dependencies using either
+Netlify.
+This is free and just like theFaunaDBfree tier, Netlify is also very flexible. - Now we need to install a few dependencies using either

 Create serverless functions